Tapping into Resiliency through Storytelling (TRTS)

 Explore with us how to go from surviving to thriving at Communities 4 Families’ two-part resiliency virtual workshop.

-Join us virtually, Thursday, May 27th and Wednesday, June 2nd at no cost to Downtown agencies and families.
+Join us virtually, Tuesday, August 10th and Thursday, August 12th, at no cost to Downtown agencies and organizations.

 Storytelling has been around for millennia, not only for entertainment but as a way of imparting education, connection, and empowerment.
 Stories help us reflect on and overcome our challenges and develop resiliency skills like empathy, diversity, gratitude, and many more.
 We wanted to discover ways of bringing resiliency and storytelling together, and there has never been a more critical time to do so.
 Throughout the pandemic, our resiliency have been put to the test.
 Communities 4 Families’ workshop helps participants reflect and explore the many ways to build on their resiliency skills through the lens of each oral story we share.